 The signal options are different, depending on whether you have selected Transit-Time or TransFlection in the ACTIV submenu.
 Only after consulting the factory, complete the following steps to enter the signal parameters.

-- For Transit-Time mode, refer to Transit-Time SIGNL Options on the next page. - For TransFlection mode, refer to TransFlection SIGNL Options on page 1-35.
+- 1. Press [F1]=SIGNL to enter the SIGNL submenu. - For Transit-Time mode, refer to Transit-Time SIGNL Options on the next page. - For TransFlection mode, refer to TransFlection SIGNL Options on page 1-29.

 Transit-Time SIGNL Options